avsk80/credit-fraud-detection/README.md

 # Credit Card Fraud Detection

-This project aims to detect fraudulent credit card transactions through advanced data analysis and machine learning techniques.
-We address the challenges of high dimensionality and class imbalance using state-of-the-art tools in Python, achieving interpretable, robust, and high-performing models.
+This project aims to detect fraudulent credit card transactions through machine learning techniques.
+We address the challenges of high dimensionality and class imbalance, achieving interpretable, robust, and high-performing models.
 Our approach combines data preparation, feature extraction, model evaluation, and interpretability with SHAP to make predictive insights actionable.

 ## Table of Contents
 1. [Project Overview](#project-overview)